Leaf-Agriculture/docs/docs/alerts_events.md

 This event can be used to activate a procedure that fetches the file from the api, since processing the file may take some time.

-TAlerts for this event are in the following format:
+Alerts for this event are in the following format:

 ```json
 {